 The Centre was launched in May 2011 with support from the European Regional Development Fund and European Social Fund Convergence programme for Cornwall and the Isles of Scilly.

-We’re home to experts from diverse disciplines that include epidemiology, policy analysis, systematic reviews, health economics, chemistry and microbiology.
+We’re home to experts from diverse disciplines that include epidemiology, policy analysis, systematic reviews, health economics, psychology and microbiology.
 Our academics form a team that is encouraged to break from traditional silos; conceiving and undertaking projects that deliberately cross disciplinary boundaries.
 The Centre also shares laboratories with the Environment & Sustainability Institute at the University’s Penryn campus.

 Placing business needs and expertise at the heart of our research is fundamental to our collaborative philosophy.
 Through joint studies, PhD projects, forums and interest groups, we are working with a range of organisations to ensure our research is informed by local issues and real world challenges.